If hardware is the computer’s physical components, software is the set of instructions or programs that ‘run’ on a computer.

-Software can be copied from a CD or DVD, downloaded from the Internet onto a computer’s hard drive/USB drive, or accessed on demand via an internet connection to the cloud.
+Software can be copied from a CD or DVD or downloaded from the internet onto a computer’s hard drive/USB drive.

 Manufacturer approved software

 You should only use software that is from an official source that is approved by the manufacturer/vendor.
 This way, you can be confident that the thousands of lines of code are not designed to harm your device or data.
 Some examples of official sources include the Google Play store and the Apple app store.
 Software acquired from questionable sources may be counterfeit and unlicensed.
-Not only will it be of an inferior quality and unable to receive ongoing support, but there is also a high chance it will contain malware. (see guidance on ABOUT MALWARE)
+Not only will it be of an inferior quality and unable to receive ongoing support, but there is also a high chance it will contain malware.
+(See guidance about malware.)

-Many devices and software come from the manufacturer with many features enabled that you do not use.
-These are sometimes called ‘plugins’.
+Many devices and software come from the manufacturer with extra features enabled that you do not use.
 The code in each ‘extra’ feature can potentially offer additional openings for cyber criminals to reach you.
-It is a good idea to permanently removed unused software by uninstalling it. (see guidance REMOVING UNNECESSARY SOFTWARE)
+It is a good idea to permanently removed unused software by uninstalling it.
+See guidance: Removing unnecessary software.

 Best practice to minimise your computer’s exposure to software vulnerabilities

-- Only use software that the manufacturer still supports with patches.
+- Only use licensed software that the manufacturer still supports with patches.

-- Remove any extra features that you do not use.
+- Remove any extra features that you don’t use from software you have.